-As described in Note 13, in 2004 the Company completed its investments in Genesis and TimesSquare, acquired additional interests in existing Affiliates and transferred certain interests to Affiliate management.
-All goodwill acquired during this period is deductible for tax purposes.
-The increase in goodwill associated with transactions with majority-owned investments, net of the cost of transferred interests, as well as the carrying amounts of goodwill, are reflected in the following table for each of the Company's operating segments, which are discussed in greater detail in Note 20:
+In 2004 and 2005, the Company completed new investments, acquired additional interests in existing Affiliates and transferred certain interests to Affiliate management.
+The goodwill resulting from the acquisition of First Asset is not deductible for tax purposes.
+The other goodwill generated during this period is deductible for tax purposes.
+The increase in goodwill associated with transactions with consolidated investments, net of the cost of transferred interests, the carrying amounts of goodwill, as well as the impact of foreign currency translation, are reflected in the following table for each of the Company's operating segments, which are discussed in greater detail in Note 21:

-Mutual Fund High Net Worth Total Balance, as of December 31, 2002 \$ 268,534 \$ 289,312 \$ 181,207 \$ 739,053 Goodwill acquired 4,383 6,700 1,471 12,554 Balance, as of December 31, 2003 272,917 296,012 182,678 751,607 Goodwill acquired 26,372 102,272 8,316 136,960
+Mutual Fund Institutional High Net Worth Total Balance, as of December 31, 2003 \$ 309,770 \$ 263,851 \$ 177,986 \$ 751,607 Goodwill acquired, net 35,961 92,998 8,001 136,960